-With a voice unshakable and unmistakable, Anthony Hamilton’s singing can make even the blind see.
+With a voice unshakable and unmistakable; Anthony Hamilton’s singing has the power to make the blind see.
 At least his soul.
 He’s the deeper John Legend.
-They both share what I love to call the ‘church voice’–a matchless ability of fusing soul and spirituality in their music in a way appealing to both the gospel and secular music industry.
+They both share what I love to call the Church Voice–a matchless ability of fusing soul and spirituality in their music in a way that appeals to both the gospel and secular music industries.

-R&B has been drowning and seeking help since the start of the new millennium.
-Starting 2003 Anthony has been playing his part in the rescue mission.
-‘Back To Love’ is his fifth album released in December 2011.
-I already fell for it head over heels, thanks M and now more than ever am convinced that the last sign of the apocalypse will be the halt of Anthony Hamilton’s animate lyricism and soul.
+R&B has been drowning and seeking help since the start of the new millennium; and starting 2003, Anthony has been playing his part in the rescue mission.
+“Back To Love” is his fifth album released in December 2011.
+I already fell for it head over heels and now I am completely convinced that the last sign of the apocalypse will be the halt of Anthony Hamilton’s animate lyricism and soul.

-‘Back To Love’ is a show of his steady commitment to soul music.
-To consistently come out in honesty as he does and still be accepted and applauded in a decade hungry for trashy Riri and Maybach music-ego rappers is what I adore most about Anthony.
-A family man married with kids Vs Grammy award winning singer with a clean-cut image–his double stance is suave.
+“Back To Love” is a show of his steady commitment to soul music.
+To consistently come out in honesty as he does, and still be accepted and applauded, in a decade hungry for trashy Riri and Maybach music-ego rappers, is what I adore most about Anthony.
+A family man married with kids Vs Grammy award-nominated singer with a clean-cut image–his double stance is suave.

 1. Back to love 3.20

 R&B and neo soul at its best, this is a beautiful title track entrée.
 Most of us have experienced stormy relationships.
 In this song Anthony sings about one that needs God’s intervention for restoration.
 “How will we get us back to love?
 I want us to fall in love again,” he sings.
 Really love that Maxwell jazzy-quiet storm feel in this one.
 If you still have left the tiniest of hope in falling in love, again–this one is for you.